ljw1004/seaoflogs/README.md

-# seaoflogs
+# Sea of logs
-Interactive visualizer for LSP traces and other logfiles
+An interactive tool to visualize LSP traces and other logs.

+[TODO: video demonstrations of usage scenarios]

+## How to deploy

+[TODO: write out deploy scenarios]

+## Threat model

+[TODO: write out thread model]